microsoft/iot-curriculum/labs/tiny-ml/audio-classifier/steps/audio-capture.md

         ![The serial monitor button](../../../images/vscode-status-bar-platformio-serial-monitor-button.png)

 The serial monitor will listen for all messages from the device.
-You'll see nothing output to start with.
+You'll see nothing in the output to start with.

 ### Capture audio data